 - Some organizations have promoted their purchasing manager to VP of Supply Chain Management and see the entire scope as only purchasing

-- Others look over at a few scrambling production schedulers and think that the chaos they see is all there is to supply chain management
+- Others look over at a few scrambling production schedulers and think the chaos they see is all there is to supply chain management

 - A few will find their definition when looking at a big warehouse full of inventory and some trucks moving things here and there

 For our discussion, let’s consider a great definition from Christine Harland, Professor of Supply Strategy, University of Bath in the UK:

 The management of a network of interconnected businesses involved in the ultimate provision of product and service packages required by end customers.
 It spans all movement and storage of raw materials, work-in-process inventory, and finished goods from point of origin to point of consumption.

 Let’s look closer at four critical elements in our definition: